quic/aimet/Docs/api_docs/onnx_adaround.rst

     :members:

-**Note** :
- - It is recommended to use onnx-simplifier before adarounding the model.
+**Note:** It is recommended to use onnx-simplifier before adarounding the model.

 Code Example - Adaptive Rounding (AdaRound)